Paul and Barnabas Respond to Hostile Nonbelievers with Boldness and Perseverance

 Or it could be they don’t appreciate that Paul and Barnabas are letting the Greeks in on the good news of Jesus.

 Whatever the reason, they don’t disagree quietly.
 They stir up trouble.
 How this must vex Paul and Barnabas.
-They come there to tell their fellow Jews some good news, but some of them object and respond by forming an opposition movement.In the face of opposition, Paul and Barnabas stick around and speak more boldly.
-Click To Tweet
+They come there to tell their fellow Jews some good news, but some of them object and respond by forming an opposition movement: religious opposition.

 How do Paul and Barnabas react?
 They get out of town as soon as possible, right?
 No!
 In the face of opposition, perhaps because of opposition, they stick around, for a good long while, speaking boldly the whole time.

 As we follow Jesus, we should expect conflict and not be surprised if it comes from within our own tribe instead of from the outside.
-And when that resistance shows up we can opt to follow Paul and Barnabas’s example by doubling down and increasing our boldness.
+And when that resistance shows up we can opt to follow Paul and Barnabas’s example by doubling down and increasing our boldness in the face of religious opposition.